 The element of a glass roof and walls of windows will automatically flood a small kitchen with natural light making it feel instantly more airy and open.

 3. Keep it cool with blinds

-Conservatories of any size can become extremely hot, it’s the nature of a primarily glass structure – like a greenhouse.
-But unlike with a greenhouse the overbearing heat is not welcome when enjoying a conservatory, it makes for uncomfortable living conditions.
+Conservatories of any size can become extremely hot.
+It’s the nature of a primarily glass structure – like a greenhouse.
+But unlike with a greenhouse the overbearing heat is not welcome when enjoying a conservatory, as it makes for uncomfortable living conditions.
 The best way to keep things cool is by welcoming a savvy window blind idea.